Kaley Cuoco, Karl Cook Share Dirty Bedroom Selfie, Fitting In One T-Shirt

 A post shared by Karl Cook (@mrtankcook) on

-Cuoco and Cook are made for each other couple.
+Cuoco and Cook are seemingly made for each other.
 Even The Big Bang Theory actress admitted this during one of her interviews.

 “Literally, we bumped arms at a horse show.
 We each said, ‘Oh, I’m sorry’ — and everything changed.
 I looked at him and he looked at me…”

-The 31-year-old actress is already talking marriage and babies with Karl soon.
-After her tough divorce from tennis player Ryan Sweeting in May 2016, Cuoco had a hard time coping up.
+The 31-year-old actress is already talking marriage and babies with Karl.
+After her tough divorce from tennis player Ryan Sweeting in May 2016, Cuoco had a hard time coping.
 But she managed anyway and met her “horse guy” Karl Cook, Entertainment Tonight reported.

 “For a month, straight I would talk to my horse and just bawl.
 Finally, I went out and the crying didn’t come.
 I was like, I think I actually got through this.”

-Kaley and Karl’s adorable relationship has got back actress’ faith in marriage and having a family of her own.
-She is soon looking forward to getting married to Cook and have babies.
+Kaley and Karl’s adorable relationship has helped Cuoco regain her faith in marriage and having a family of her own.
+She is looking forward the possibility of getting married to Cook and have babies.

 “I’m meant to be a mom.”

 During her interview with Entertainment Online, Cuoco revealed that she knew deep down that good things are meant for her.
-She says that she “saw the light” after her divorce from Sweeting.
+She said that she “saw the light” after her divorce from Sweeting.

 “I knew this was just not the right thing.
 The right thing was coming for me.
 I knew it.
 We all go through these things, but a lot of people don’t see everyone’s personal life played out.
 A lot of people go through this stuff on their own and I’m just glad I got through it.
 And I couldn’t be happier.”

 The Big Bang Theory actress has also previously dated Johnny Galecki, her co-star from the show.
-They dated for mostly two years when their characters Penny [Kaley Cuoco] and Leonard [Johnny Galecki] were dating.
+They dated for close to two years when their characters Penny [Kaley Cuoco] and Leonard [Johnny Galecki] were dating.
 They called off their relationship somewhere in late 2009.

 Following her divorce, Kaley Cuoco and Karl Cook are happily enjoying life together.
 According to reports, Cuoco cannot stop gushing about her boyfriend.
 They both share immense love for dogs and horses.
 They even travel a lot together, MSN reported.